 In conjunction with Marian Cancer Care, we offer free classes and educational lectures to those navigating through the cancer journey.
 Get to know us and the services we provide so we can take this journey together.
 A mandatory orientation for cancer patients (add link to class times), families and their caregivers.
 For more information, please call 805.219.HOPE (4673).

 Exciting Community Event - May 17, 2014

 Don't miss this exciting community even by nationally renowned authors and cancer survivors (left) Lise N. Alschuler, N.D., FABNO, and (right) Karolyn A. Gazella.
-Visit our page with more information.
+Visit our Events Page with more information.

 People are Talking About National Colorectal Cancer Awareness Month

 Physician practices what he preaches on cancer awareness March is National Colorectal Cancer Awareness Month, a time to put special focus on a cancer that affects both men and women, and is the second leading cause of cancer deaths in the United States.
 Marian Regional Medical Center physician, Dr. Mark Juretic, recently turned 50, the age at which doctors commonly recommend patients to undergo their first colonoscopy.
 Dr. Juretic had the procedure, and invited T.V. cameras to be present for his colonoscopy in order to raise awareness of colorectal cancer and the importance of having a colonoscop.
 Watch the KCOY “Morning Rounds” segment featuring Dr. Juretic that aired this week.